auth0/auth0-guardian.js/README.md

 `auth-complete` event with the payload to send to the server, if you have already setup the `formPostCallback` plugin you don't need to do anything else.

+You may also receive `auth-rejected` if the push notification was received.

 #### SMS Authentication
 Asuming you are enrolled with sms